 Manmade structures including towers and navigational aids are as valuable to fish as they are to fishermen.
 Some species live deep inside the structure and others search the perimeter.

 Fish can be anywhere in relation to the structure — up current, down current or even hundreds of yards away.
-The first step to catching fish while deep-sea fishing is to use a fishfinder; then identify how deep the fish are holding and use a tactic that will put a bait in front of them.
+The first step to catching fish while deep-sea fishing is to use a fishfinder; then identify how deep the fish are holding and use a tactic that will put a bait or fish lures in front of them.

 When fighting a fish around a structure, it is essential to use high-quality tackle that can apply heavy pressure without seizing up.
 Some species can be coaxed out into the open while other brutes must be convinced to leave the safety of the reef.